Sony A6500 versus Olympus PEN-F

 - More affordable: Was released into a lower priced segment (14 percent cheaper at launch).

-If the number of relative strengths (bullet points above) is taken as a guide, the A6500 is the clear winner of the match-up (11 : 7 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the A6500 is the clear winner of the match-up (11 : 7 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.

 |Sony A6500 (⇒ rgt)||HiRec||85/100 Silver||4.5/5||5/5||4.5/5||2016||1,399||latest||check|

 |Olympus PEN-F (⇒ lft)||-||82/100 Silver||4.5/5||4.5/5||5/5||2016||1,199||latest||check|